 If I had a baby who wasn’t failure to thrive would I feel this way?
 If I had a baby who didn’t have a handful of medical issues would our journey have been as difficult?
 If I didn’t have a history of anxiety would it have been so hard?
 Who knows?
 I do know though that the factors in our breastfeeding relationship took a lot from me.
 A lot that I have to get back.
 Since weaning him I’ve been able to function again.
 I’ve gone out several times with friends.
 My husband and I have had several date nights.
 I’m not always on edge.
 I’m slowly coming out of my zombie like survival state.
 I started reading plays again (a favorite past time).
 I’ve had a few auditions.
 I’m hopeful to start my circus classes again soon.
 I’m living a life that is not controlled by my boobs.
 And guess what?
 I think I’m a better mom because of it.”

 This story was submitted to Love What Matters by Tiffany Seltzer, 32, of Wayne, Pennsylvania.
-Follow Tiffany on Instagram here and visit her website here.
+Follow Tiffany on Instagram here.
 Submit your story here, and be sure to subscribe to our best love stories here.

 Read more stories like this: